-Illustration has always been a way for Alva Skog to communicate and express herself, “I can’t remember a time when I didn’t draw” she tells It’s Nice That.
+Illustration has always been a way for Alva Skog to communicate and express herself, “I can’t remember a time when I didn’t draw” they tell It’s Nice That.
 “Whenever someone had a birthday in my family, I drew a family portrait.
 I still do.”
-After a two-year art course in Sweden (where she is originally from), Alva headed to Central Saint Martins where, despite studying Graphic Design, she kept coming back to illustration, along with a brief interlude into animation.
+After a two-year art course in Sweden (where the illustrator is originally from), Alva headed to Central Saint Martins where, despite studying Graphic Design, they kept coming back to illustration, along with a brief interlude into animation.

-Her distinctive style is characterised by bright, vivacious colours, oversized hands, shrunken heads and always strong, powerful female or genderless characters.
-The latter might be explained by her creative influences, which include “my younger sister’s view on life, my mother’s knowledge of feminism”, as well as “feminist science fiction, graphic novels, and women and non-binary people who stretch the boundaries of gender identity”.
+Their distinctive style is characterised by bright, vivacious colours, oversized hands, shrunken heads and always strong, powerful female or genderless characters.
+The latter might be explained by their creative influences, which include “my younger sister’s view on life, my mother’s knowledge of feminism”, as well as “feminist science fiction, graphic novels, and women and non-binary people who stretch the boundaries of gender identity”.

-Alva’s unusual use of perspective and playful interpretation of body parts is equally rooted in female empowerment, specifically her anxiety that women are too often depicted “looking happy, pretty and heteronormatively sexy.”
+Alva’s unusual use of perspective and playful interpretation of body parts is equally rooted in female empowerment, specifically their anxiety that women are too often depicted “looking happy, pretty and heteronormatively sexy.”
 To combat this, Alva uses “a low perspective so that you look up at the characters which makes them seem powerful”.
-Likewise, the women are often pictured taking big leaps “so it looks like they are heading somewhere with confidence”, in order to “draw attention to the power dynamics of contemporary society,” she says.
+Likewise, the women are often pictured taking big leaps “so it looks like they are heading somewhere with confidence”, in order to “draw attention to the power dynamics of contemporary society,” says the artist.
 The result is energetic, expressive and often touching illustrations bursting with life and colour.